Pre-Demo Decision Assessment

 Q1.
 Before a demo is scheduled, how clearly do prospects recognize the problem as something actively happening inside their organization?

-Q15.
-Before the demo, do prospects know what decision they expect to make afterward?
+Q13.
+Before the demo, how clearly do prospects know what decision they expect to make afterward?